Skawina

-Skawina is a town in southern Poland with 27,328 inhabitants (2008).
-Situated in the Lesser Poland Voivodeship (since 1999), previously in Kraków Voivodeship (1975–1998).
+Skawina is a town in southern Poland with 27,328 inhabitants (2008), situated in the Lesser Poland Voivodeship.
 The town is located on the Skawinka river, in close proximity to the city of Kraków.
 Its population (as for December 31, 2010) was 23,761, and the area of the town is 20,50 km^{2}.
 One of the most interesting historic buildings in Skawina is a Renaissance palace, built in the mid-16th century by Paweł Korytko.
 The name of the town probably comes from the Skawinka river.

 History

 In the late 13th century, three villages existed here: Babice Nowe, Babice Stare and Pisary.
 They belonged to the Tyniec Benedictine Abbey.
 In the Middle Ages, the Skawinka marked for a while the boundary between Silesia and Lesser Poland, which resulted in construction of a defensive gord, which protected the city of Kraków from the south.
-On May 22, 1364, King Kazimierz Wielki granted Magdeburg rights to Skawina, and a few years later, the parish church of Holy Spirit was funded here.
+On May 22, 1364, King Casimir the Great granted Magdeburg rights to Skawina, and a few years later, the parish church of Holy Spirit was funded here.
 Skawina was the seat of a wójt, and remained in the hands of the Benedictine monks.
 It was administratively located in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 The town had a defensive wall and a castle, which was the residence of the wójt.
 In 1509, Skawina burned in a fire, but the town was quickly rebuilt and enjoyed the prosperity of the Polish Golden Age.
 Good times ended in the Swedish invasion of Poland, when Swedish and Transilvanian armies destroyed Skawina, reducing its population by 50%.
 After the First Partition of Poland, Skawina became part of Austrian province of Galicia (1772).
 The town remained poor and backward until the second half of the 19th century, when Skawina became a railroad hub, with three lines, to Kraków, Sucha Beskidzka, and Oświęcim.
 A brewery was built and new businesses were opened.